renpy/renpy/sphinx/source/android-packaging.rst

     http://www.renpy.org/dl/android

-Once RAPT has been downloaded, you should unpack it in side the Ren'Py directory.
+Once RAPT has been downloaded, you should unpack it inside the Ren'Py directory.
 (The directory that contains renpy.exe, renpy.sh, and the Ren'Py app.)
 Then restart the launcher to ensure that it detects the presence of RAPT.